 - European Textile Network

-Training is often gained on the job, for example, if you are starting in a commercial design studio, you will probably need training in practical processes.
+Training is often gained on the job - if you're starting out in a commercial design studio, for instance, you will probably need training in practical processes.

 Training provision will depend on the amount of practical and commercial experience you already have and the time that more experienced staff have available.